dimxasnewfrozen/k8s-intro/README.md

 How to run minikube, kubectl and interact with your local environment by creating a deployment and service

 ## Pods

+Examples on how to create simple pod definition yaml files and execute configuration files.

 ## YAML

 ## Controllers